Interkarma/daggerfall-unity/README.md

 # What is Daggerfall Unity UWP

-> Daggerfall Unity UWP is a port of DaggerFall Unity for the Universal Windows Platform (UWP) targeting Xbox One & Series S|X Devices.
+> Daggerfall Unity UWP is a port of DaggerFall Unity for the Universal Windows Platform (UWP) targeting Windows, Xbox One & Series S|X Devices.

 # Requirements
 - A Windows PC or supported Xbox Console